New Estimands for Experiments with Strong Interference: Introduction

 Our work is part of a growing literature on statistical inference in the presence of interference between units.
 Approaches vary in their target estimand and severity of modeling assumptions, with stronger inferences generally requiring stronger assumptions.

 Under the assumption of a known exposure model \citep{aronow2017estimating, eckles2017design}, the outcome of each unit depends on the treatments through a set of statistics, termed the unit exposure; for example, a unit's exposure might equal the treatment of its neighbors in an ellicited social network.
-For this setting, \cite{aronow2017estimating} gives propensity-weighted estimates and confidence intervals for the average treatment effect, which they define to be the difference in average outcome between two treatment allocations (such as full treatment and full control).
+In this setting, average treatment effects are generalizable to the difference in outcomes between any two treatment allocations (such as full treatment and full control).

-The papers \cite{hudgens2008toward, savje2017average, leung2019causal, liu2014large, hu2021average, li2020random} consider the expected effects of intervening on the treatment of a single unit, assuming the treatment of all other units to be randomized according to the experiment design.
-Estimands of this type (sometimes termed the EATE) have been defined for direct and indirect effects \citep{hu2021average}, and also generalized to misspecified exposure models \citep{leung2019causal}.
-For this class of estimands, unbiased point estimation requires no assumptions beyond randomization; however, variance estimates and valid confidence intervals require assumptions on interference, although not on its exact structure.
-For example, \cite{leung2019causal} requires a bandwidth parameter to be chosen according to the strength of the assumed interference; \cite{savje2017average} proposes variance inflation factors based on the degrees of the underlying dependency graph; and \cite{li2020random} consider random networks with distributional interactions between units.
+A growing body of work considers the expected effects of intervening on the treatment of a single unit, assuming the treatment of all other units to be randomized according to the experiment design \citep{hudgens2008toward, savje2017average, leung2019causal, liu2014large, hu2021average, li2020random}.
+For this class of estimands, unbiased point estimation requires no assumptions beyond randomization; however, variance estimates and valid confidence intervals require assumptions on interference, although not necessarily on its exact structure. \cite{leung2019causal} requires a bandwidth parameter to be chosen according to the strength of the assumed interference; \cite{savje2017average} proposes variance inflation factors based on the degrees of the underlying dependency graph; and \cite{li2020random} consider various assumptions in conjunction with distributional interactions on a random network.

-With the exception of Section \ref{sec: cholera real}, we will assume only that treatments are randomized, so that interference may be unknown and unbounded in strength.
-Previous work in this setting includes testing for null hypotheses related to peer effects, such as the hypothesis of direct effects but no spillovers \citep{athey2017exact, aronow2012general, basse2019randomization}; and estimation of effects on the ranks of the treated and control units when ordering by outcome \citep{rosenbaum2007interference}.
+With the exception of Appendix \ref{sec: cholera real}, we will make no assumptions on interference, so that it may be unknown and unbounded in strength.
+Previous work in this setting includes testing for null hypotheses related to peer effects, such as the hypothesis of direct effects but no spillovers \citep{athey2017exact, aronow2012general, basse2019randomization, pouget2017testing}, and estimation of attributable effects on the ranks of the units when ordering by outcome \citep{rosenbaum2007interference}.